google/minijail/minijail0.1.md

 ## Author

-The Chromium OS Authors \<chromiumos-dev@chromium.org\>
+The ChromiumOS Authors \<chromiumos-dev@chromium.org\>

 ## Copyright

-Copyright © 2011 The Chromium OS Authors License BSD-like.
+Copyright © 2011 The ChromiumOS Authors License BSD-like.

 ## See Also